 The Enrichment Program at BGS recognises and caters for different learning needs across all year levels.
 In Prep to Year 2, all boys experience enrichment through structured play opportunities, which offer additional challenges for students while supporting the differentiated curriculum.
-A variety of enriching opportunities are made available, such as role play to practise speaking and listening, the use of ABC Reading Eggs to develop reading strategies, and coding.
+A variety of enriching opportunities are made available, such as role play to practise speaking and listening, reading, problem-solving and coding.